Your Handy Guide To Preparing For Interior House Painting

 • the temperature is between 10°C and 30°C

-• the forecast is relatively stable (no big fluctuations in the daytime high and evening low)
+• the forecast is relatively stable (no big fluctuations between the daytime high and evening low)

 • you have lots of natural light to see how the paint colour looks

-• you have plenty of time to finish the job – start early to avoid painting into the night.
+• you have plenty of time to finish the job.

 When selecting paint, you’ll need to consider the sheen level.
 This refers to how shiny the paint is and how much light it reflects.